TLTR: This article explores what RV insurance is, how much RV insurance costs, and offers some tips that you can use to lower your rates.

 Insurance providers will be wary of this and set high insurance rates on newer RVs.

 Even if you use your RV only for recreational activities, you will need to notify your carrier exactly how many days a year you plan on using it for the purpose.
-The North American Camping Report of 2021 notes how North American campers actually intend to increase their trips in the coming years.
+According to the North American Camping Report, North American campers actually intend to increase their trips in the coming years.
 Some insurance providers will increase your policy’s premium in accordance with the rate and frequency of usage.

 Your Driving Experience and Record